 I realize this now that I have an 11-year old, but young children are amazed by the smallest things.
 We don’t have exhaust ourselves trying to do “all the fall things” because simple is usually better (and makes us less stressed out).
 For example, when our second born had numerous medical needs, and money was very tight, our big fall outing for several years consisted of going to the “pumpkin patch” at the nearby Methodist church and later carving the one pumpkin we picked out.
 But you know what?
 Our girls LOVED it.
 They still talk about the little hay maze in the parking lot that they ran through a dozen times.

-Here are five more simple and sweet traditions to enjoy in the fall:
+Here are five more simple and sweet fall traditions to enjoy in the fall:

 Even children in the city and manicured suburbs can learn to appreciate nature if we slow down a little bit.
 Unhurried afternoon walks are a time when we can finally enjoy being outdoors again after a long, hot summer.
-My once impatience self now enjoys seeing my five-year-old just piddle and explore as we go, stopping and picking up acorns and flowers and noticing the changing leaves.
-I try to talk to my baby about everything from the trees to the wind to the birds chirping in the trees.
+My once impatience self now enjoys seeing my five-year-old just piddle and explore as we go, stopping and picking up acorns and fall leaves floating to ground.
+Walking around a park or neighborhood gives us opportunities to talk to our children about the world around them – everything from the trees to the wind to the birds chirping in the trees.

 If you need a bit more structure, have your children collect leaves and tell you how they are all different (maybe even have them sketch or paint the leaves the next day for a fun activity).
 My older girls love nature scavenger hunts on our walks.
 Who can find a fern, an acorn, a twig, a red leaf, a yellow leaf, etc.